timothyholbrook/capstone-tornado-damage/README.md

 - What is the impact on crop damage compared to property damage caused by tornadoes in the United States?
-- How many casualties and injuries do tornadoes typically inflict upon the United States annually?
+- How many injuries and fatalities do tornadoes typically inflict upon the United States annually?

 ## Project Requirements